brynthomas/omx_image/README.md

 An example image loader for OpenMAX on the Raspberry PI

-As someone new to the OpenMAX usage club I very quickly wished "can't someone just give a simple example that will load a JPEG into a texture that I can use in my code".
+As someone new to the OpenMAX usage club I very quickly wished "can't someone just give a simple example that will load a JPEG into an OpenGL ES texture that I can use in my code".

 So I wrote a bit of code which is for use in another app I'm doing, but here's some instructions on how to integrate it into an existing app.